willhutchcs/Willblock/README.md

 # Willblock

 Willblock is a real-time ad-blocker for live NBA broadcasts.
 The script will take a screenshot of your window every few seconds and use a tensorflow model to decide if it's basketball or an ad.
-If it's an ad, it'll mute the stream and display an overlay image with music!
+If it's an ad, it will mute the stream and display an overlay image with music!

 ## Example
 ![Logo](https://github.com/willhutchcs/Willblock/blob/main/example.png)